 What are veins?

-Visually speaking, veins are more commonly identifiable because of superficial veins, which are closer to the surface of the skin, which don’t have corresponding arteries.
+Visually speaking, veins are more commonly identifiable because of superficial veins, which are closer to the surface of the skin, which doesn’t have corresponding arteries.
 Other types of veins include pulmonary veins, which are in charge of transporting oxygenated blood to the heart from the lungs, and systemic veins, which are located throughout the body from the legs up to the neck and arms, transporting deoxygenated blood back to the heart.
 There are also deep veins that are located deep within the muscle tissue.

 Common venous disorders.